Bot policy

 HTML, robots.txt, sitemap.xml, llms.txt, humans.txt.

 The auditor fetches HTML pages on your origin, plus the four standard discovery files if they exist: robots.txt, sitemap.xml, llms.txt, and humans.txt.
-It walks links two clicks deep from the entry point, caps the total at 200 pages per crawl, and stays on the same domain.
+It walks links two clicks deep from the entry point and stays on the same domain.
+Each crawl stops once the frontier is exhausted or after 20 minutes, whichever comes first.
 Subdomains are treated as separate sites and require a separate request.

-We honor Crawl-delay directives and back off aggressively on non-2xx responses.
+We honor Crawl-delay directives and install a 250ms default delay between requests when a site does not declare one.
+On 429 Too Many Requests and 503 Service Unavailable we respect the Retry-After header and retry up to three times before moving on.
 No headless browser, no JavaScript execution, no form submissions, no authenticated requests.
 Each agent reads what a search engine or an LLM crawler would read, and nothing else.

 03. User agent convention